State Discretization for Continuous-State MDPs in Infectious Disease Control

 \subsubsection{Complexity Analysis}

-In Algorithm~\ref{sample}, we generate $c$ samples $|G||A|$ times, where $|G|$ denotes the number of discretizations and $|A|$ represents the size of the action space.
-Assuming that computing and locating $\hat{\mathbf{X}}_1$ in the appropriate discretization take $\hat{K}$ operations, we can analyze the time complexity of Algorithm~\ref{sample}.
-The number of operations performed by the algorithm then is $\mathcal{O}(c\hat{K}|G||A|)$.
+In Algorithm 2, we generate $c$ samples $B|A|$ times, where $B$ denotes the number of discretization regions and $|A|$ represents the size of the action space.
+Assuming that computing and locating each transition in the appropriate region take $\hat{K}$ operations, we can analyze the time complexity of Algorithm 2.
+The number of operations performed by the algorithm then is $\mathcal{O}(c\hat{K}B|A|)$.

 Furthermore, in most disease control problems, such as COVID-19 mitigation strategies like lockdown, social distancing, and face masks, the size of the action space $|A|$ is typically small.
-This implies that the algorithm's time complexity is primarily influenced by the number of samples $c$, the number of discretizations $|G|$, and the operations $\hat{K}$ needed for computing and locating $\hat{\mathbf{X}}_1$.
+This implies that the algorithm's time complexity is primarily influenced by the number of samples $c$, the number of discretization regions $B$, and the operations $\hat{K}$ needed for computing and locating transitions.